jithmi-Nawanjana/Word-Counter/readme.md

 # Word Counter

-Stage 3 adds a most-frequent-word statistic to the Java Word Counter project.
-The application reads a sentence from standard input, then reports:
+Stage 4 turns the Java Word Counter project into a file-based tool.
+Provide a path to a text file and the application will read it before reporting:

 - Number of words
 - Number of characters (spaces between words are included)